 Once upon a time, the idea of a workforce based at home was absurd.
 However, the advent of collaborative technologies — combined with a higher overall technical bar for today’s average worker — have allowed mobile workforces to flourish.

 Today, remote team members are nearly as common as those working from co-located offices.
-In fact, last year, data from Global Workforce Analytics showed that around 50% of American workers telecommute at least part of the time.
+In fact, around 50% of American workers telecommute at least part of the time.
 But those numbers would be higher if workers had their way.
 Between 80 and 90% of workers surveyed say they would work from home part time if they were permitted to, which means that mobility is a big hit with team members.

 Businesses have technology to thank for this shift in the worker mindset.
 But implementing and maintaining the technical tools that make remote work possible may be more than your current IT team can handle.
 Managed services providers (MSPs) are able to provide consistent, reliable support for current IT services while integrating security provisions and data protections to keep online assets safe.
 And they can help your team implement tools that make communication and workflow management simpler and more efficient.
 Here’s how managed services can help your business achieve harmony on the new mobile frontier.